Ages 10 – 14

 - How to Register: Visit the workshop Zoom registration page by clicking here.

 To attend virtual class:

 Follow the registration instructions above.
-Link to attend classes will be emailed to you directly.
-Classes are hosted using Zoom, and can be attended from a computer, iPad, or smartphone; you will need to download the Zoom Mobile App.
+Link to attend workshop will be emailed to you directly.
+Workshop is hosted using Zoom, and can be attended from a computer, iPad, or smartphone; you will need to download the Zoom Mobile App.
 We recommend testing Zoom on your device prior to the start of class by clicking here.

 About the Instructor: Alice King